catalinsuilea/movie-app-ts/README.md

 # Coming soon

 This app will keep be updating.
 The next features to come are:
-Search suggestions when typing on the search bar, view trilers, new endpoints from The movie database to show more movies, for example: most viewed, most watched this month etc.
+Search suggestions when typing on the search bar, view trailers, new endpoints from The movie database to show more movies, for example: most viewed, most watched this month etc.
 Actors/actress details page
 TV Shows page
 Reviews

 # Contributors
-Catalin Șuilea -developer
+Catalin Șuilea - developer

 # Acknowledgments